matt-fonto/dev_ops/notes.md

 - Continuous Integration: Pushing changes to a central git repo
 - Changes are verified by an automatic software that runs comprehensive tess to insure no major issues appear
+- Every time a developer proposes some changes, we should run some tests before we can safely merge the code

 ### Benefits of CI